Quick Start Guide

 Stay up to date!

 Keep your apps up to date.
 Loop will automatically update at least once per month on the first day of each month.
 You just need to install it from TestFlight at least every 90 days.
 LoopFollow and LoopCaregiver need to be manually rebuilt at least every 90 days.
-LoopDocs has the detailed instructions, but here’s the summary version:
+LoopDocs has the detailed instructions, but here’s the summary version (you can even rebuild from. your phone):

 Keep your Loop knowledge up to date.
 At least once per week, follow along on Loop and Learn or Looped for important announcements, and subscribe to the Loop and Learn Newsletter.
 You will learn new strategies for dealing with blood glucose management, how other Loopers are using Loop’s features, and be informed of any bugs that occur.
 Be sure to ask lots of questions.